-(i) The Company may discharge for just and sufficient cause.
+- (i) The Company may discharge for just and sufficient cause.
 A discharged employee shall have the right to challenge the fairness of any reason for discharge in writing.
-Demand for written reason for discharge shall be made within seventy-two hours after the employee is informed of discharge.

-(j) The publisher shall, upon request, provide employee(s) with job outline(s), which informs them of the primary functions of the job.

-(k) Employees shall receive the rate of pay for any higher classification (including merit pay) to which they may be assigned.
-Relief Editors shall be paid at the Yr.
-1 Editor's grid rate unless the employee has accumulated more than one year of relief editor work experience, at which point the relief editor shall be paid according to accumulated relief experience.
-No employee shall receive a reduction in pay when assigned to a lower classification.

-(1) The Union shall be provided with a copy of the letter given to new employees at time of hiring which details the employee's department/classification, place on the wage grid, shift(s) and any other terms or conditions of employment.

-(m) New hires and/or transfers from any division of the Company shall be credited with at least the hours worked for the purposes of placement on the wage grids and vacation credits.
+Demand for written reason for discharge shall be made within seventy two (72) hours after the employee is informed of discharge. - (j) The publisher shall, upon request, provide employee(s) with job outline(s), which informs them of the primary functions of the job. - (k) Employees shall receive the rate of pay for any higher classification (including merit pay) to which they may be assigned.
+Acting Editors shall be paid at the Yr.
+1 Acting Editor's grid rate unless the employee has accumulated more than one (1) year of Acting Editor work experience, at which point the Acting Editor shall be paid according to accumulated Acting Editor experience.
+No employee shall receive a reduction in pay when assigned to a lower classification. - (I) The Union shall be provided with a copy of the letter given to new employees at time of hiring which details the employee's department/classification, place on the wage grid, shift(s) and any other terms or conditions of employment. - (m) New hires and/or transfers from any division of the Company shall be credited with at least the hours worked for the purposes of placement on the wage grids and vacation credits.